SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

   ENDIF.
 ENDSELECT.
 ```

-Adding multiple lines from a database table using `SELECT`, for example, based on a condition, if the database table has a different
-line type as the internal table.
-The `*` sign means that all fields are selected.
-In the other examples, specific fields are defined.
+Adding multiple lines from a database table using `SELECT`, for example, based on a condition when the database table has a line type that is incompatible with the internal table.
+The `*` character means that all fields are selected.
+The other examples define specific fields.
-The addition `APPENDING CORRESPONDING FIELDS INTO TABLE` adds the selected data to the bottom of the table without deleting existing
+The `APPENDING CORRESPONDING FIELDS INTO TABLE` addition appends the selected data to the end of the table without deleting existing
 table entries.
-The addition `INTO CORRESPONDING FIELDS OF TABLE` adds lines and deletes existing table entries.
+The `INTO CORRESPONDING FIELDS OF TABLE` addition adds lines and deletes existing table entries.
 ``` abap
 SELECT FROM dbtab2
   FIELDS *